ZeeCoder/container-query/README.md

 ## 1.0.0
 - Support float container values
-- Handle if the getJSON option is not a function, and provide a default which saves the file next to the corresponding css
-- Option to save all container configurations in separate JSON files in a dir
 - Think of a better unit for container values (instead of ch/cw)
 - Function to initialise all containers found in the current page in dist/
 - Short description, also in package.json